Your shopping cart is empty!

 When cleaning the outside, this natural cleaning solution [http://www.wikihow.com/Clean-Children%27s-Bath-Toys] is great to use.
 Leave the toys to soak in it for an hour or so.
 Then, rinse the toy and scrub with a toothbrush to get that soap scum away.
 Once you have removed the stubborn slime, you can use the normal steps for cleaning plastic or rubber toys.

 Any doll with hair could benefit from a total wash every now and then.
 Clean the plastic portion first, and then you can use a mild shampoo for their hair.
 Kids' shampoos are generally a milder formulation, so ideal for dolls.

 You just need a small drop, so wet the hair and then massage the shampoo through.
 Rinse it out and then repeat the same step with conditioner.
 While the conditioner is in, comb the doll’s hair to remove any knots.
 Lay the doll flat and fan out her hair to dry.

 Again you will want to use a damp cloth to wipe down wooden toys.
 Careful not to use too much moisture, as wood can warp when it gets wet.
 Most of the paint used on wooden toys is water-based, for safety, so using too much water when cleaning can damage the paint work.

-Because dress ups are usually made of super delicate fabrics and have lots of bead and embellishments, it is best to handwash them with a delicate wool wash.
-Don’t use a brush or sponge to scrub tem, rather use the dress’ own fabric to rub together.
+Because dress-ups are usually made of super delicate fabrics and have lots of beads and embellishments, it is best to handwash them with a delicate wool wash.
+Don’t use a brush or sponge to scrub them, rather use the dress’ own fabric to rub together.

 Try not to wring them out.
 Instead, hang them on the line to drip dry.
 Straighten out any of the tulle, or delicate sections so that they dry straight and not all bunched up.
 No one wants to have to iron if they don’t have to!